Vaccinations continue in county - Sidney Daily News

 Catholic Social Services will give assistance in registering for a vaccine, call 937-498-4593.

-“Thank you for your patience as we continue to provide COVID-19 vaccines for our communities,” said officials from Wilson Health, Sidney-Shelby County Health Department and Shelby County Emergency Management Agency.
+“Thank you for your patience as we continue to provide COVID-19 vaccines for our communities,” said Wilson Health, Sidney-Shelby County Health Department and Shelby County Emergency Management Agency.